SeanWhelan117/SeanWhelan117/README.md

 ### Hi there 👋
-#### My name is Seán, I'm a software developer currently working towards an MsC in Computer Games Devevelopment in SETU Carlow.
+#### My name is Seán, I'm a software developer currently working towards an BsC in Computer Games Devevelopment in SETU Carlow.
 #### I mainly code in C++ and C#, however I have experience in many other languages including but not limited to: Python, Javascript (+ typescript), HTML (+ CSS) and Assembly.
 #### For database management I have experience with MongoDB, SQL, MySql etc

+#### I am proficient in using Unity to develop games and React and React native to develop applications.

+#### When coding in C++ I have used various libraries to build games including but not limited to OpenGL (3D) and SFML (2D).

 #### Heres My links 😊: